bubylou/ssm-bash/README.md

 `backup <app_id>...`

-- Backup the chosen application directories.
+- Backup the chosen application.

 `backup-all`

-- Backup all the applications in your gamedir.
+- Backup all the installed applications.

+`remove <app_id>...`

+- Deletes the files for the selected application.

+`remove-all`

+- Deletes the files for all your installed applications.

+`restore <app_id>...`

+- Restore the selected application from the newest backup.

+`restore-all`

+- Restores all your applications from there newest backups.

 `setup`